Table of Contents

 Conventional Loans

-Conventional loans are the most common.
-They need a credit score of at least 620.
-These loans meet Federal Housing Finance Agency (FHFA) standards.
-They are bought by Fannie Mae and Freddie Mac, making them a reliable choice for many.
+Conventional loans are the most popular.
+Most lenders want a credit score of at least 620.
+These loans follow the Federal Housing Finance Agency (FHFA) guidelines.
+Because they are purchased by Fannie Mae and Freddie Mac, they are stable for many buyers.

 FHA Loans

-FHA loans help those with lower credit scores.
-You can qualify with a score of 580 and a 3.5% down payment.
-If your score is 500, you can get an FHA loan with a 10% down payment.
+FHA loans are a great fit for buyers with lower credit.
+A score of 580 and a 3.5% down payment will usually do the job.
+If your score is at 500, you still qualify with a 10% down payment.

 VA Loans